HOUSTON (AP) - Butler will have to go through the big, bad Big East for the national title.

 But eighth-seeded Butler (28-9) is on a pretty good run of its own, winning its 14th straight with a 70-62 victory over VCU in the first national semifinal.

 “We’ve got a heck of a challenge on Monday night,” UConn coach Jim Calhoun said.
 “But the fact that we’re playing Monday night, that’s beautiful.”

-The Bulldogs are the first national runner-up to return to the title game the following year since Kentucky in 1998, when it won its seventh _ and most recent _ championship.
-Butler is also the lowest-seeded team to play for the title since Villanova won it as a No. 8 seed in 1985.
+The Bulldogs are the first national runner-up to return to the title game the following year since Kentucky in 1998, when it won its seventh _ and most recent _ title.
+Butler is also the lowest-seeded team to play for the national title since Villanova won it as a No. 8 seed in 1985.